farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > Use this to heal and recuperate.
 >
-> - Once per session, if the fiction allows it, clear 1 segment from your condition clock.
+> - Once per session, if the fiction allows it, clear 1 segment from your stress clock.

 ## Team Work